Is uniform expressivity too restrictive? Towards efficient expressivity of graph neural networks: Proofs for Section

-\begin{proof}[Proof of Theorem \ref{thm:approxexpressivity}] Let $Q$ be a query of GC2 of depth $d$, and let $(Q_1, \cdots, Q_d)$ be an enumeration of its subformulas.
-First, we extend the constructive proof of \cite[Proposition 4.2]{barcelo2020logical} to GNNs with Linear Threshold activations $\sigma_*$.
-In this extension, we have to make sure we can control the error made efficiently\footnote{The original proof to exactly compute the query can actually be extended for any function $g: \R\rightarrow \R$ verifying: there exists real $a < b$ such that i) for every real $x \leq a, g(x) = 0$, ii) for every real $x \geq b, g(x) = 1$ and iii) $g$ is non-decreasing on $[a,b]$. }.
+First, we extend the constructive proof of \cite[Proposition 4.2]{barcelo2020logical} to GNNs with linear threshold activations $\sigma_*$.
+In this extension, we have to make sure we can control the error made efficiently\footnote{The original proof to exactly compute the query can actually be extended for any function $g: \R\rightarrow \R$ verifying: there exists real $a < b$ such that i) for every real $x \leq a, g(x) = 0$, ii) for every real $x \geq b, g(x) = 1$ and iii) $g$ is non-decreasing on $[a,b]$.}.
+The GNN that we will build has $d$ iterations, being each combination functions of the form